aterro/RefindPlus/gptsync/README.txt

 partitions, multiple Windows installations, or triple-boots with Mac OS X, Windows, and Linux.
-The rEFInd version of gptsync also checks the firmware's author and warns if you're trying to run the program on anything but Apple firmware, since in most such cases creating a hybrid MBR *IS NOT* desirable.
+The rEFInd version of gptsync also checks the firmware's author and warns if you're trying to run the program on anything but Apple firmware, since in most such cases creating a hybrid MBR is *NOT* desirable.

 Although the Makefile supports building for both EFI (via the "gnuefi" and